cormac-rynne/absplit/README.md

 2 groups of equal size)
 * `size_penalty` (float, optional): Penalty weighting for differences in the population count between groups (default: `0`)
 * `cutoff_date` (str, optional): Cutoff date between fitting and validation data.
+For example, if you have data between 2023-01-01 and 2023-03-01, and the cutoff date is 2023-02-01, the algorithm will only perform the fit on data between 2023-01-01 and 2023-02-01.
 If `None`, it will fit on all available data.
-If cutoff date provided, RMSE scores will be for validation period
+If cutoff date is provided, RMSE scores (gotten by using the `ab.rmse` attribute) will only be for validation period (i.e., from 2023-02-01 to end of timeseries)
 * `metric_weights` (dict, optional): Weights for each metric in the data.
 If you want the splitting to focus on one metrics more than the other, you can prioritise this here (default: `{}`)